Navigation

 Self-help for piles

-• Eat a high-fibre diet to help make your poo softer and easier to pass.
-This will help to reduce the pressure on the veins in your anus caused by straining when you have a poo.
+• eat a high-fibre diet to help make your poo softer and easier to pass

-• Drink enough fluids to keep hydrated but don’t have too much caffeinated ones like tea and coffee.
+• don’t have too many caffeinated drinks, like tea and coffee

-• Try not to strain when you go to the toilet.
-Afterwards, gently clean around your anus with water and pat the area dry.
+• after having a poo gently clean around your anus with water and pat the area dry

 Treatment of piles